Portfolio size: | £43.2 million |

 The manager

 RC Brown is a Bristol-based boutique investment management business founded by Bob Brown in 1990.
-Bob was previously at DRG, where he took the investment management of the DRG Pension Fund in-house.
-His team from the DRG Pension Fund followed him when he set up RC Brown.
+Bob was previously at DRG, where he took the investment management of the company’s pension fund in-house.
+His team at DRG followed him when he set up RC Brown.
 For the following two decades, the business specialised in managing portfolios for company pension schemes and major charities.
-In 2009, it expanded its offering to include private client investment management services.
+In 2009, it expanded to include private client investment management services.

-RC Brown has been investing in the AIM market for more than 20 years, and in 2018 decided to launch its own AIM IHT portfolio service.
+RC Brown has been investing in AIM for more than 20 years, and in 2018 launched its own AIM IHT portfolio service.

 All members of the RC Brown team – directors, managers, and administrators – are equity shareholders or have equity options.
-RC Brown believes this means its employees are motivated to provide the highest standards of service to clients.
-The business manages £360 million on behalf of its clients, with £35.5 million invested within the AIM IHT portfolio service (June 2023).
+This helps motivate employees to provide the highest standards of service to clients.
+The business manages £557 million, with £43.2 million invested in the AIM IHT portfolio service (June 2025).

 The service is managed by two investment directors, Oliver Brown and Neil Whelan.

-Oliver has over 17 years of investment experience and is lead manager of the IFSL RC Brown UK Primary Opportunities Fund.
+Oliver has around 20 years of investment experience and is lead manager of the IFSL RC Brown UK Primary Opportunities Fund.
 This fund often shares ideas with the inheritance tax service.
 Oliver is a qualified chartered accountant who joined the family business in 2006.

-Neil has over 20 years’ experience in the investment industry and has held a number of investment management roles in the South West and Wales.
-Neil joined RC Brown in 2016 and is a Chartered Fellow of the Chartered Institute of Securities and Investment.
+Neil has more than 20 years’ experience in the investment industry and has held a number of investment management roles in the South West and Wales.
+He joined RC Brown in 2016 and is a Chartered Fellow of the Chartered Institute for Securities & Investment.

 Oliver and Neil are supported by three investment professionals, including Chairman Bob Brown.